Henry V (play): Synopsis

-They surround him near the small town of Agincourt, and in Act IV, the night before the battle, knowing he is outnumbered, Henry wanders around the English camp in disguise, trying to comfort his soldiers and determine what they really think of him.
-He agonizes about the moral burden of being king, asking God to "steel my soldiers' hearts".
-Daylight comes, and Henry rallies his nobles with the famous St Crispin's Day Speech (Act IV Scene iii 18–67): "We few, we happy few, we band of brothers".
-The French herald Montjoy returns to ask if Henry will surrender and avoid certain defeat, and ransom his men's survival; Henry bids him "bear my former answer back", saying the French will get no ransom from him "but these my joints".
+In Act IV, the full power of the French army has surrounded Henry at the small town of Agincourt.
+The night before the battle, knowing he is outnumbered, Henry wanders around the English camp in disguise, trying to comfort his soldiers and determine what they really think of him.
+He agonises about the moral burden of being king, asking God to "steel my soldiers' hearts".
+Daylight comes, and Henry rallies his nobles with the famous St Crispin's Day Speech: "we ... shall be remember'd; / We few, we happy few, we band of brothers".
+The messenger Montjoy returns to ask if Henry will avoid certain defeat by paying the French a ransom for his men's survival.
+Henry requests that Montjoy "bear my former answer back", thus refusing to surrender.

-Shakespeare does not describe the battle in the play.
-Though the French in one scene complain that 'Tout est perdu', the outcome is not clear to Henry, until the French Herald Montjoy tells him the 'day is yours'.
-The battle turns out to be a lop-sided victory: the French suffered 10,000 casualties; the English, fewer than 30.
-"O God, thy arm was here," says Henry.
+Shakespeare does not directly describe the Battle of Agincourt.
+Though the French in one scene complain that "Tout est perdu" ("all is lost"), the outcome is not clear to Henry until Montjoy reappears and declares that the "day is yours".
+Henry soon discovers it was a deeply lop-sided victory: the French suffered 10,000 casualties, while the English lost only a Duke, an Earl, a knight, a squire, and "of all other, but five and twenty".
+(In Laurence Olivier's 1944 film adaptation, this line is modified to "of all other men, but five and twenty score", since historians believe the English toll was approximately 600).
+Henry praises God for his shocking victory.

-Act V comes several years later, as the English and French negotiate the Treaty of Troyes, and Henry tries to woo the French princess, Catherine of Valois.
-Neither speaks the other's language well, but the humour of their mistakes actually helps achieve his aim.
-The scene ends with the French king adopting Henry as heir to the French throne, and the prayer of the French queen "that English may as French, French Englishmen, receive each other, God speak this Amen."
+Act V opens some years later, when the war comes to a brief interval of peace, as the English and French negotiate the Treaty of Troyes, and Henry tries to woo the French princess, Katharine.
+Neither Henry nor Katharine speaks the other's language well, but the humour of their mistakes actually helps Henry achieve his aim.
+The scene ends with the French king adopting Henry as heir to the throne of France, and the prayer for unity of the French queen "that English may as French, French Englishmen, receive each other."

-The play concludes with a final appearance of the Chorus who foreshadows the tumultuous reign of Henry's son Henry VI of England, "whose state so many had the managing, that they lost France, and made his England bleed, which oft our stage hath shown".
-Shakespeare had previously brought this tale to the stage in a trilogy of plays: Henry VI Part 1, Henry VI Part 2, and Henry VI Part 3.
+The play concludes with the Chorus foreshadowing Henry's death (within two years) and the tumultuous reign of his son Henry VI of England, "whose state so many had the managing, that they lost France, and made his England bleed, which oft our stage hath shown".
+(Shakespeare here is referring to the fact that he had previously staged the trilogy of plays that focus on these later events: Henry VI Part 1, Henry VI Part 2, and Henry VI Part 3.)